-After you have enjoyed the view from the Top Deck you can next proceed to the Main Deck.
+After you have enjoyed the view from the Top Deck, you can next proceed to the Main Deck.
 The elevator has limited occupancy, so to avoid having to wait your turn, you can ask the staff to notify you when you can board the elevator as they will give you a paging device for that purpose.
-This will enable you to further enjoy the view until it is your time to board the elevator.
-You can return the device before you board the elevator and once you get off the elevator you can return the voice guidance tablet to the staff there.
+This will enable you to enjoy the view further until it is your time to board the elevator.
+You can return the device before you board the elevator, and once you get off the elevator, you can return the voice guidance tablet to the staff there.

 6) The Main Deck has many more attractions

-After enjoying your visit to the Top Deck descend to the Main Deck.
+After enjoying your visit to the Top Deck, descend to the Main Deck.
 Renovation of the Main Deck has been underway since the fall of 2017 and is scheduled to be completed in the spring of 2020.
 Only one direction is closed for viewing, but the other three sections are open.
-There are observation glass panels at your feet, handrails, and minimum obstructions in the glass frames thus enabling an even more dynamic view.
+There are observation glass panels at your feet, handrails, and minimum obstructions in the glass frames, thus enabling an even more dynamic view.
 The deck is expected to be completely open in 2020.

 7) The “Skywalk Window” will freeze you in your tracks

-Don’t forget to check out the Skywalk Window measuring 160 cm by 60 cm located on the Main Deck.
-These reinforced glass panes embedded in the floor are about 5 cm thick and offer a thrilling view of people and cars directly beneath your feet.
+Don’t forget to check out the Skywalk Window, measuring 160 cm by 60 cm located on the Main Deck.
+These reinforced glass panes embedded in the floor are about 5 cm thick and offer a magnificent view of people and cars directly beneath your feet.
 Even though the glass is built to withstand the weight of one and a half tons, it still requires a bit of courage to stand on it.
 Be sure to try it yourself.

 8) Check out the cute limited edition souvenirs!